Koda Kumi: 2017–2019: W Face, AND, and DNA

-2019-present: re(Cord) and COVID-19 "stay-at-home" response
+2019–2023: re(Cord) and Heart

 Beginning in July 2019, Koda began a string of digital releases, the first being "Eh Yo" released on July 3.
 The song was used as the Hanazono support song for the 2019 Rugby World Cup.
 Koda debuted the song on June 15, 2019, with a performance at Tennōji Park in Tennōji-ku, Osaka for the "100 Days To Go" event.
 She released two more songs in the month of July, "Summer Time" on the 10th and "Do Me" on the 17th.
 On July 20, 2019, Koda released a cover of Ricky Martin's hit "Livin' la Vida Loca" via Avex's official YouTube.
 Three weeks later on August 13, she released the song "Goldfinger 2019", which was the Japanese version of the song.
 Both versions received music videos with only slightly varying scenes.
 "Put Your Hands Up!!!" and "OMG" were released in September on the 13th and 18th respectively.
 The final three songs were released in October.
 "Strip" (October 16) and "Get Naked" (October 23) would later receive music videos, though they were only released on the 3DVD fan club edition of her Live Tour 2019 Re(live): Black Cherry/Japonesque.
 The final song, "Again" (October 30), was about the past and future, with the music video recalling many of her prior styles.
 All nine of the songs were placed on the album Re(cord), which was released on Koda 's 37th birthday on November 13.
 The album debuted at No. 4, where it remained for the weekly ranking.
 On March 11, 2020, Koda released her twelfth remix album titled Re(mix).
 It was released the same day as her concert DVDs/Blu-rays of Live Tour 2019 Re(live): Black Cherry and Live Tour 2019 Re(live): Japonesque.